 All awards are reimbursement to be paid after completion of the facility or purchase of the equipment.
 Award recipients will submit reimbursement payment paperwork according to processing guidelines provided after the awards are announced.
 Hennepin County will reimburse the local government unit once this paperwork is processed.

-Therefore, in cases where a local government unit is awarded a grant for a facility located on private land, the private land owner shall agree to a covenant with the LGU that ensures public access to the facility.
-Details can be found in the document below.
+Therefore, in cases where a local government unit is awarded a grant for a facility located on private land, the private land owner must agree to a covenant with the LGU that ensures long-term public access to the facility.
+It is suggested that the private land owner come to a verbal agreement about this covenant before the application is submitted.
+Details about the covenant can be found in the document below.

 The Hennepin County Baseball and Softball Grant Program of the Twins Community Fund provides grants for baseball and softball projects in Hennepin County.
 The Twins Community Fund has a separate application and award process for their grants.
 Potential applicants should review the information on the Twins' website.